Before even receiving a name, Omicron could have spread in New York and the country - The Boston Globe

 It is possible that the convention contributed little to omicron’s spread.
 But it appears more likely that the virus is once again outpacing a public health response that is simply unable to keep up.
 (On Saturday, Connecticut officials said that a man in his 60s from their state fell sick with the omicron variant in late November, days after a family member had returned from attending the anime convention.)

 In the nearly two years since the novel coronavirus first began circulating in this country, the United States has built enough capacity to test more people than any other country.
-It is now sequencing some 14% of positive PCR tests, searching for mutations and identifying variants.
+It is now sequencing some 14 percent of positive PCR tests, searching for mutations and identifying variants.

 Some municipalities, like New York City, and states, like Massachusetts, built out large-scale contact tracing organizations.
-Most of the U.S. population — 60% — is vaccinated.
+Most of the US population — 60 percent — is vaccinated.
 Just a few weeks ago, before omicron was identified, there was widespread hope that the pandemic, in this country at least, was easing.
-People felt safe as they flashed their proof of vaccination — as was required for entry — and streamed into the Javits Center for the convention.
+People felt safe as they flashed their proof of vaccination — at least one dose was required for entry, consistent with the city’s rules — and streamed into the Javits Center for the convention.

-But amid tens of thousands of new delta infections in the United States each day, omicron’s landfall and spread are easily hidden.
-Many coronavirus infections are asymptomatic or have only minor symptoms, slipping under the radar.

 Advertisement